zipxing/rust_pixel/README.md

 You can also use cargo pixel to create your own game or app:
 ```
-cargo pixel c games mygame           #Create mygame in ./games using games/template as a template
+cargo pixel c mygame           #Create mygame in ./apps using apps/template as a template
-cargo pixel c apps myapp             #Create myapp in ./apps using games/template as a template
 ```
 Creat a standalone app in some directory:
 ```
-cargo pixel c .. myapp --standalone  #Create a standalone crate in ../myapp
+cargo pixel c myapp ..  #Create a standalone crate in ../myapp
 cd ../myapp
 cargo pixel r myapp t
 cargo pixel r myapp s